 Program Development Funding Policy

 Each year Maine Sea Grant allocates part of its budget for Program Development (PD) funds.
 The National Sea Grant Office allows state programs to award these funds to enhance their strategic plan goals.
 Typical awards are $1,000 - $5,000.
 Projects exceeding $5,000 should be discussed with Maine Sea Grant personnel prior to submission.
 Awards are generally for small research projects and proof-of-concept with the intent of seeding an idea for later development into larger funding proposals.
 Other credible uses of these funds include extension, education, communications, travel, graduate student support, and workshops or conferences.
 Applicants must express how the proposed project will add value to Maine Sea Grant’s research, extension, education, and outreach efforts in the program’s current strategic focus areas.
 Program Development awards do not fund PI salaries or indirect costs.
-The Maine Sea Grant management team will make decisions on Program Development awards three times per year.
+The Maine Sea Grant management team will make decisions on Program Development awards two times per year.

 II.
 Target Allocation

 These funds will be provided to projects that align with Maine Sea Grant’s strategic goals and objectives.
 Preference is given to projects for which Sea Grant has a vested interest and those which leverage other resources.
 Although these funds can be used for workshops, conference, and travel support, less than 25% of the funds will be used in that manner with preference for research, extension, and education-related projects.

 III.
 To Apply

 Interested applicants are encouraged to share their ideas with Sea Grant staff members prior to submitting a request.
 Applicants should submit their request using the program development proposal form template available on the Maine Sea Grant website.
 Principal investigators must submit a two-page resume.
 All application materials can be submitted electronically to Dan Weaver.

 IV.
 Proposal Evaluation Criteria